kubeflow/website/content/en/docs/components/pipelines/v2/run-a-pipeline.md

 1. On the **Upload Pipeline or Pipeline Version** page, perform the following steps:

-   1. Select the **Create a new pipeline** option.
+   a.
+Select the **Create a new pipeline** option.

       Note: To create a new pipeline based on an existing pipeline, select the **Create a new pipeline version under an existing pipeline** option.
 If you select this option, you can select a pipeline template.

-   2. Click **Upload a file** to upload the compiled IR YAML definition of your pipeline.
+   b.
+Click **Upload a file** to upload the compiled IR YAML definition of your pipeline.

       <img src="/docs/images/pipelines/upload-a-pipeline.png"  alt="Upload pipeline screen" class="mt-3 mb-3 border border-info rounded">